 Marinae shook her head.
 “I’ve never seen or heard about something like this before.
 I have some ideas, but…I need to do some research.
 This isn’t a possession; I don’t know why it’s chosen to focus on you.
 As far as I can tell, it could have chosen anyone.
 Come back in three days, and maybe I’ll be able to offer you something more certain.”

-There was nothing more Doil could do, save to thank Marinae, return to the castle as quietly as he could, and trying not to drive himself crazy over the next three days.
+There was nothing more Doil could do, save to thank Marinae, return to the castle as quietly as he could, and try not to drive himself crazy over the next three days.

 In three days, as promised, Doil returned to the Isle of Blood, again under the cover of darkness.
 He had done his best to limit contact with anyone during that time, claiming to be ill, and emerging from his rooms only when he had no other choice; he thought Borivat suspected something, but Doil shut down his inquiries.
 It was harder to put off Kiluron, who was more liable to listen to his instincts than he was to Doil’s carefully crafted, logical arguments and explanations, but Doil’s consistent reticence seemed sufficiently frustrating to have put Kiluron off of trying to learn more about Doil’s ‘condition,’ which Doil only hoped would last long enough for him to dispel whatever it was that was causing the voice.
 It still followed him, still copied his words, but now it sometimes spoke of its own accord.
-Doil couldn’t explain the reason for the impression, but he was increasingly convinced that whatever it was that was speaking was growing stronger.
+Doil couldn’t explain the reason for the impression, but he was convinced that whatever it was that was speaking was growing stronger, though he could not have said what that meant.

 Marinae met him at the docks and swept him immediately into one of the Temple’s study-like rooms; Doil wasn’t sure if it was the same one, although he suspected it wasn’t.
 Once they were both seated, Marinae spoke.